tteeoo/static-website/src/blog-superbowl.md

 The snow fell outside while I
 Deliberated my indoor goals.
-The tell-a-vision buzzed across my room; it bothers me.
+The tell-a-vision buzzed across
+My room; it bothers me.
 That vidio (visual radio) showed
 The ballgame 56, 23 to 20 in LA.
 I stood there for a minute and ate